 In most cases, wearing a seatbelt can save your life and protect you from life-changing injuries.
 From preventing ejection from the vehicle to keeping passengers in place during a rollover, it’s important to fasten your seatbelt anytime you are in a moving vehicle.
 But just because you are wearing a seatbelt, it does not mean that you will be completely scratch and injury free.
 In serious accidents, seatbelts can leave you with fractures, scrapes and bruises that require immediate treatment.
-According to an Omaha car accident lawyer, “A medical professional is well-trained to recognize the tell-tale signs of injuries, especially those involving a head-injury which often goes undetected until it’s too late.”
+According to a car accident lawyer at Knowles Law Firm in Omaha, “A medical professional is well-trained to recognize the tell-tale signs of injuries, especially those involving a head-injury which often goes undetected until it’s too late.”
 Here are the 5 most common injuries caused by seat belts

 In many cases, seat belts can cause external injuries as well as internal.
 The combination of the tightness of the seatbelt and the texture of your clothing can cause rubbing against your skin that can leave you with bruises and tiny cuts.
 These can appear as an imprint of the seat belt on the skin or affect any area that the belt touches.
 If you notice lacerations from your seat belt after an accident, be sure to get your wounds treated to avoid a skin infection.

 The pain from the impact of a seatbelt may not be immediately noticeable but the pressure can cause injury to the soft-tissue of your abdomen.
 Even though there isn’t immediate pain, you may experience some later on.
 If you’ve been in a car accident and feel as though you are fine, you should still be evaluated by a medical professional to rule out internal bleeding or the possibility of having issues with internal organs later on.